-The Fuel Relief Fund response to Super Typhoon Haiyan ended over the weekend after a month of support to the region.
+The Fuel Relief Fund response to Super Typhoon Haiyan helped thousands of people in the hardest hit areas.
 Fuel supply has been restored and the other humanitarian relief agencies and organizations, municipalities, and citizens are able to access fuel commercially.

 On January 12, 2010, a devastating earthquake stuck Haiti, leaving the entire country without power.
 Within two days, the Fuel Relief Fund team flew into the Dominican Republic.
 They crossed the border into Haiti and secured a small tanker truck.

 The conditions in Haiti were dismal and dangerous.
 Thousands of families were displaced and were living in tent cities without light.
 Fueled with diesel, the team provided fuel to light up tent cities and power up generators for police stations, hospitals, medical clinics, and orphanages.
 The team stayed in Haiti to continue their fuel donation efforts for more than two months.

 November 19, 2012 – The Fuel Relief Fund response to Superstorm Sandy ended last Tuesday (Nov.
 13, 2012) as more and more local service stations opened operations.
 The organization wishes to extend sincere gratitude to all those who donated so generously.
 Over 35,000 gallons of free fuel was distributed to thousands of disaster survivors and to a variety of emergency response vehicles.
 Operations began November 4 and extended for 9 days of emergency fuel distribution.

 While this disaster response is over, please feel free to donate to FRF – having a good reserve in place allows quick and robust action for the next event.